 Statement of Directors shareholdings and share interests

 There is no minimum shareholding requirement for executive or non-executive Directors.
-The Directors' share interests are complex and are set out in detail in the Directors' Report on page 22.
+The Directors' share interests are complex and are set out in detail in the Directors' Report on pages 24 and 25.